Linn County STAND Youth Council

 We want to get both parents and teens to check out these videos and start having small talks—those quick conversations that can actually make a big difference.
 Hopefully, this helps everyone be more open and keeps kids safe from underage drinking, vaping, and marijuana.
 We’re proud of this project and can’t wait to share all three videos!

-STAND Launches Spring Campaign: “Check In, Don’t Check Out”
+STAND Launches Spring/Summer Campaign: “Check In, Don’t Check Out”

-The STAND Youth Council has been working on a spring project with the message “Check in, Don’t Check Out,” encouraging students to reach out to their friends if they’re worried about them—whether it’s due to substance use, mental health struggles, or tough times.
+The STAND Youth Council has been working on a spring and summer project centered around the message: “Check In, Don’t Check Out.”
+The campaign encourages students to reach out to their friends if they’re concerned, whether it’s due to substance use, mental health struggles, or tough times.

-The goal is to raise awareness about the signs that someone might be struggling, share ways to check in with friends, and provide helpful resources for support.
-The hope is that students will recognize when others need help and feel empowered to offer a listening ear and connect them with the resources they need.
+The goal is to raise awareness about the signs that someone might be struggling, share practical ways to check in with friends, and connect students with helpful resources for support.
+The hope is that students will recognize when others need help, feel empowered to listen, and know how to access available resources.

 STAND Spotlight